jempiere/zpral/README.md

 Sorry to see you go!
 There's not much in the way of installation, but if you want to get rid of the organization, run this script:

 #### **IMPORTANT**
-if you want to keep any of your aliases, functions, or otherwise, move them to another file **before** uninstalling.
+if you want to keep any of your aliases, functions, or otherwise from the .zshrc file, move them to another file **before** uninstalling.

 `zsh ~/.zsh-praline/zpral_uninstaller_script.zsh`